myramade/hbcu_alexa/build.md

 * **Skill name** - this is the one to two-word name you're give your skill.
 It's the name users will see when you publish your skill.
 * **Default Language** - you can decide which language you will use for your skill.
 I recommend English for now, you can add more langugages later.
 * **Choose a mdoel to add to your skill** - The peeps at AWS have created some pre-built model to simplify things; these are great for learning.
 For this lab, choose **Custom**.
 A blue *SELECTED* banner will appear on the model you select.
-* **Choose a method to host yoru skill's backend resources** - on my intro page, I shared that your skill needs a backend.
+* **Choose a method to host your skill's backend resources** - on my intro page, I shared that your skill needs a backend.
 The most common backend is a Lambda function.
 You are given a choice of three options, of which two are Alexa-Hosted.
   * Select **Alexa-Hosted (Node.js)**

-Now click the **Create Skill** button at the top of the screen.
+Once you make all your selections, click the **Create Skill** button at the top of the screen.

+This will take you the **Choose a template** page.
+Again, the AWS peeps has created some base templates you can use to create your skill, which is awesome.
+For this lab we are going to define a custom model - I recommend playing around with these other templates once you've gone through this lab.
+ * Select **Start from scratch**